atomic-state/http-react/README.md

 }
 ```

-It supports many features that are needed in data fetching in modern applications, while giving developers full control over the request configuration:
+It supports many features that are necessary in modern applications, while giving developers full control over the request configuration:

 - Server-Side Rendering
 - React Native